 We get a lot of inquiries on Forced Leave here on this blog, so although we’re not lawyers or labor law experts, we will try to present notes in reply to these inquiries.
-We re-visited our Forced Leave research that we started in 2009, when I wrote about my personal experiences with forced leave.
+We re-visited our research on Forced Leave in the Philippines that we started in 2009, when I wrote about my personal experiences with forced leave.

-The following are our notes on Forced Leave.
+The following are our notes on Forced Leave in the Philippines.
 The basis for these notes are all presented farther below.
 Just scroll down.

 - Forced Leave is permitted by law if the company is imposing it to prevent outright termination of employees or retrenchment or to save the company from total closure.
 The company must be able to prove, when questioned by the DOLE NLRC or by the courts, that it’s suffering from tremendous business losses.

 - The company must notify the DOLE Regional office that has jurisdiction over its workplace at least one month prior to implementation of Forced Leave.
 There’s a DOLE Report Form for this purpose.

 - Forced Leave must be temporary.
 It must not last for more than 6 months.
 Otherwise, the employees on forced leave will be deemed to have been terminated and must therefore receive a separation pay equivalent to at least one-half month pay for every year of service, or one-month pay, whichever is higher.
 A fraction of 6 months or more shall be counted as one whole year.